+- [3304 to 3307.
+Repealed.]

+- 3308.
+Disposal of similar records where prior disposal was authorized.

+- 3309.
+Preservation of claims of Government until settled in Government Accountability Office; disposal authorized upon written approval of Comptroller General.

+- 3310.
+Disposal of records constituting menace to health, life, or property.

+- 3311.
+Destruction of records outside continental United States in time of war or when hostile action seems imminent; written report to Archivist.

 - 3312.
 Photographs or microphotographs of records considered as originals; certified reproductions admissible in evidence.

 - 3313.
 Moneys from sale of records payable into the Treasury.

 - 3314.
 Procedures for disposal of records exclusive.

 - 3315.
 Definitions.

 - 3316.
 Establishment of Commission.

-3317.
+- 3317.
 Duties of Commission.

 - 3318.
 Membership.

-- 3319.

 - Director and staff; experts and consultants.
-3320.

-- Powers of Commission.
+- 3320.
+Powers of Commission.

 - 3321.
 Support services.

-3322.
+- 3322.
 Report.

-- Termination.
+- 3323.
+Termination.

-- 3323.3324

-- Authorization of appropriations.
+- 3324.
+Authorization of appropriations.